graphql/graphql.github.io/src/content/faq/General.md

 sectionTitle: General
 layout: faq
 permalink: /faq/#general
-questions: Is GraphQL frontend or backend?,Does GraphQL use HTTP?,What is a GraphQL client and why would I use one?,Where is the documentation for subscriptions?,Does GraphQL replace ORMs?,Is GraphQL owned by Facebook?,Who is behind GraphQL?,What is the GraphQL Foundation?
+questions: Is GraphQL frontend or backend?,Does GraphQL use HTTP?,How does GraphQL affect my product’s performance?,What is a GraphQL client and why would I use one?,Does GraphQL replace ORMs?,Is GraphQL owned by Facebook?,Who is behind GraphQL?,What is the GraphQL Foundation?
 position: 2
 ---